 The intriguing phenomenon of photography became a point of comparison for artists, including Van Gogh.
 Although he started off considering photography as being rather ‘mechanical’.

-In September 1888, Van Gogh, living in the south of France, received from his sister Wilhelmina, still in the Netherlands, a photograph of their mother.
+In September 1888 Van Gogh, living in #arles, received from his sister Wilhelmina, a photograph of their mother.
 In a letter to Theo, Vincent wrote: “I am doing a portrait of Mother for myself.
-I cannot stand the colourless photograph and am trying to do one in a harmony of colour, as I see her in my memory.”
-(Letter 546)
+I cannot stand the colorless photograph and am trying to do one in a harmony or color, as I see it in my memory. ” (Letter 546)